kagayo/kagayo/README.md

 - I am a Alumni at<b> <a href="https://iuea.ac.ug/Graduation/sitepad-data/uploads//2022/06/GradLists-2019.pdf" target="_blank" rel="noopener noreferrer">
       Faculty of Science & Technology in Computer Science ( 3 Years )
       </a> </b>  at International University of East Africa.
-- I am a competitive junior software developer, always eager to learn more and explore new technologies.`
+- I am a competitive frontend software developer, always eager to learn more and explore new technologies.`

 <div>
     <h2 align="left">🤙 Let Us Get In Touch</h2>